email4prasanth/Security_Backup/ECR.md

 docker save <image-name>:<image-tag> -o <image-name>.tar
 aws s3 cp <image-name>.tar s3://<bucket-name>/backup/<image-name>.tar
 ```
-### 4. Enable Image Scanning and Monitoring (Optional)

-For security and monitoring, you can enable image scanning on your ECR repositories.
-This doesn’t directly create a backup but helps ensure the integrity of the images you’re using.

 #### Steps:
 1. In the **ECR console**, go to **Repositories**.